gunnard/findPalindromes/readme.md

 # Usage:
 `php findPalindromes.php filename (optional)`

-if no filename is given or the file does not exist, the default value for the file will come from `$file`
+* if no filename is given or the file does not exist, the default value for the file will come from `$file`

+# Result:
-the output will be a file with a date timestamp i.e.
+The output will be a file with a date timestamp.

 `output03-30-2018-15:05:24.txt`

+The expected data will be in JSON format.

+`[{
+	"originalLine": "mAyAyAm",
+	"foundPalindromes": ["mayayam", "aya", "aya", "yay"],
+	"totalChars": 16
+}]`